The ethical journalism test

 2: It must be based on sound evidence.

-3: Your writing must be thoroughly fact checked.
+3: Your writing must be thoroughly fact-checked.

 4: It must be presented in clear, precise language.

-5: Avoid unfounded speculation.
+5: Avoid spreading unfounded speculation, rumour and gossip.

 9: Gather material using first-hand sources wherever possible.